 She is equipped by her doctor with the therapeutic nutrients that will come alongside her treatment.
 This gal has moxy… she talks about how she threw herself headlong into cleaning out her pantry, scraping old grocery lists for new and setting about a new way with new foods, new cookbooks, a new garden.

-By the most important measures this woman is thriving, she shares that treatment has been completed, she is some but not alot shaken for the wear.
+By the most important measures this woman is thriving, she shares that treatment has been completed.
+She is some, but not completely tattered for the wear.
 Her spirit is soaring, she is on to the necessary steps to rebuilding her health.
 In the most laid bare sense, she is bent on healing physically and emotionally.

-Working now with a specific professional and most gentle detox alongside restoration of health takes precedence.
+Working now with a most gentle detox and restoration of health.
+Living well takes precedence.

 God Bless, Debra